eqgthtghesry/Glue3Dplus/README.md

 # Glue3d+: a more optimized engine with more functionality than any other version of Glue3d.

 # Engine Update: Performance Overhaul & Feature Expansion

-This update introduces massive performance improvements, structural refactoring, and new features to the game engine.
+This Mod introduces massive performance improvements, structural refactoring, and new features to the game engine.
 A specific focus was placed on optimizing execution for the **TurboWarp runtime**, reducing overhead in the custom interpreter, and minimizing project file size.
+Version 1.6 marks a major milestone with the introduction of a scene management system and more flexible editing tools.

 Here is the detailed breakdown of all modifications: